What are Subsidiary Books?

 Types of Subsidiary Books

-- Cash Book: This is the subsidiary book for recording receipts and payment of money.
-The cash book is also a ledger for keeping the account of receipts and payment of cash, transactions.
+- Cash Book: This is the subsidiary book for recording receipts and payment of money. ^( is also a ledger for keeping the account of receipts and payment of cash, transactions.
 It is the only subsidiary book that is also a ledger; performing a double function.